 In 1988, the Boehm Porcelain Collection was donated to the Garden and displayed in the Goldsmith Civic Garden Center.
 After several shifts in location, in 2005 the collection was placed in a set of specially lighted cabinets in the Goldsmith foyer.
 Ladies from the Memphis Garden Club and The Children's Foundation provided funds and leadership for this project.

-In 1989, The Little Garden Club, already responsible for cherry tree plantings along Cherry Road, developed and donated the Sensory Garden.
+In 1989, The Little Garden Club developed and donated the Sensory Garden.
 This beautiful area, balancing sun and shade while capturing sight, smell, and hearing, soon became one of the Garden's most visited signature areas.

 A public daylily collection had been planned since 1962, and several collections had been placed in various sections of the Garden over the years.
 In 1997, the Daylily Garden was moved to a central location and settled into a garden designed by Kitty Taylor.
 That same year, the Anne Heard Stokes Butterfly Garden was created on the grounds just east of Daffodil Hill.